 Managing the Electrical Conductivity (EC) of the water that is available to the plants is a key practice to maximize the speed of growth and yield of the harvest.
-We explain the importance of EC in “The Principles of Fertigation” and “Understanding Osmosis and EC”.
+We explain the importance of EC in “Growing Cannabis in Coco Coir with High Frequency Fertigation” and “Understanding EC, PPM & TDS for Growing Cannabis”.
 In order to manage EC, you need to set EC targets for the nutrient solution that will be available to the plant.

 General EC Ranges for Cannabis in Coco

 Just as the nutrition needs of a plant change during its life cycle, its optimal EC range also changes: starting low, reaching a peak during late bloom, and going down sharply at the end.
 In the chart below, you can find general guidelines for optimal EC at different life stages, however, there are differences between different nutrient lines.
 Therefore, you should start with the recommendations from your supplier.
 However, if the supplier recommends EC ranges that are significantly higher than these general EC ranges, I would recommend finding a different supplier.
 In particular, you should avoid nutrient lines that recommend high EC ranges and frequent flushing.

 |400* – 500||1100 – 1400||1200 – 1500||1100 – 1400||1300 – 1600||800 - 1100||0 - 200|

 *EC units are expressed in microsiemens.
 400 microsiemens = 0.4 millisiemens

 Inflow and Run-off Targets

 The EC that matters is the EC of the nutrient solution suspended in the coco at the root zone.
 However, you can only measure the EC of the inflow and the run-off.
 The run-off EC is the best proxy for the EC of the nutrient solution in the coco.
 For this reason, your main task is maintaining the run-off EC within the acceptable range.

 Start with the LOW end of the Recommended EC/PPM Range